santosfamilyfoundation/SantosInstallation/README.md

     'C:\\Users\\<USERNAME>\\AppData\\Local\\Continuum\\Anaconda\\lib\\site-packages\\numpy\\__init__.pyc'
     ```

     Verify that this copying has worked by opening a command prompt, starting a Python interpreter, and verifying that `import cv2` does not throw an error.

+    Next, we must set some environment variables.
+One of these involved connecting FFmpeg to the Python OpenCV bindings.
+Navigate to `C:\opencv\sources\3rdparty\ffmpeg`.
+Rename `opencv_ffmpeg.dll` to `opencv_ffmpeg2412.dll` and `open, cv_ffmpeg_64.dll` to `opencv_ffmpeg2412_64.dll`, where 2412 refers to the version of OpenCV in use (2.4.12).
+Append `C:\opencv\sources\3rdparty\ffmpeg` to the `PATH` environment variable.
+Additionally, create a new environment variable named `OPENCV_DIR` and set it to `C:\opencv\build\x64\vc12`.
+Next append the `bin` directory of the `OPENCV_DIR` to the `PATH` environment variable.
+Do this by appending `%OPENCV_DIR$\bin` to `PATH`.

+    > When editing environment variables, be sure to edit your username's environment variables and not system environment variables.
+The system environment variable `Path` is *not* the same as the user environment variable `PATH`.

+    To verify that this has worked, open a new command prompt, navigate to a directory with a video file, start a Python interpreter, and run the following--

+    ```
+    >>> import cv2
+    >>> cap = cv2.VideoCapture(<VIDEO_FILENAME>)
+    >>> cap.grab()
+    True
+    ```
+    If `cap.grab()` returns True, Python is able to read videos via OpenCV and FFmpeg.
+If it returns False, reread step four and verify that the files are renamed as specified and the environment variables are set appropriately.